Some results on contraction rates for Bayesian inverse problems: Well-posedness and Contraction Lemmas

 We assume that $\sqrt{g_{k_n,r_n}} \leq C_1 \frac{\xi_n}{\epsilon_n}$.
 Note that $g_{k,r}$ is finite whenever $k$ and $r$ are finite. \end{assumption}

-In summary, the choice of a prior $\mu_0$ and the operator $G$ will determine the sequence $\{\eps_n\}_{n\ge 1}$ in Assumption \ref{assum1}.
-Thereafter, $\{\eps_n\}$ along with $G$ and $\mu_0$ will dictate the existence of $\{k_n\}$, $\{r_n\}$ and $\{\xi_n\}$ in Assumptions \ref{assum2} and \ref{assum3}.
-Finally, equipped with the above sequences, we shall see in the following lemma that $\xi_n$, defined earlier, is the rate of contraction of the posterior measure $\mu_n^y$ defined in equation~\eqref{eqn:muyb}.
+In short, the choice of a priors $\mu_n$ and the operator $G$ will determine the sequence $\{\eps_n\}$ in Assumption \ref{assum1}.
+Thereafter, $\{\eps_n\}$ along with $G$ and $\mu_n$ will dictate the existence of $\{k_n\}$, $\{r_n\}$ and $\{\xi_n\}$ appearing in Assumptions \ref{assum2} and \ref{assum3}.
+Finally, equipped with the above sequences, we shall see in the following lemma that $\xi_n$ is the rate of contraction of the posterior measure $\mu_n^y$ defined in equation~\eqref{eqn:muyb}.